trlatimer/classRoster/readme.md

       - array of number of days to complete each course
       - degree types
       Note: Degree type should be populated in subclasses only.
-    B. Create each of the following functions in the Student class:
+    - Create each of the following functions in the Student class:
       - an accessor (i.e., getter) for each instance variable from part D1
       - a mutator (i.e., setter) for each instance variable from part D1
       Note: All access and changes to the instance variables of the Student class should be done through the accessor and mutator functions.